Bail Out Workers, Not Corporations

 Migration and Labour

-Asian Migrant Women are Vulnerable to HIVWomen migrants from Asia are finding themselves “highly vulnerable” to HIV infections amid the global financial crisis, a United Nations study said Tuesday.
+Women migrants from Asia are finding themselves “highly vulnerable” to HIV infections amid the global financial crisis, a United Nations study said Tuesday.
 The crisis has led to massive job cuts and the “situation of migrant workers is under threat,” according to the study, released in Manila by the United Nations Development Program (UNDP...

 read more